 The Honest Answer: Yes, If You Know What to Watch Out For

-Do You Need a License to Rent a Scooter in Koh Samui?
+Do You Need a Licence to Rent a Scooter in Koh Samui?

 - ✓International Driving Permit (IDP) with motorcycle endorsement: accepted